Download the all-new Republic app:

 Advertisement

-"I think it's extremely important that we as a country, if we are going to -- eir intentionally or accidentally -- slide into war, that we have a debate about it,'' said freshman Rep. Elissa Slotkin, D-Mich., measure's sponsor.
+"I think it's extremely important that we as a country, if we are going to -- either intentionally or accidentally -- slide into war, that we have a debate about it,'' said freshman Rep. Elissa Slotkin, D-Mich., the measure's sponsor.
 Slotkin is a former CIA analyst and Pentagon official who served in Iraq.

-strikes by Iran h
+The strikes by Iran had

 12:09 IST, January 9th 2020